arthurfiorette/axios-cache-interceptor/docs/src/guide.md

 - Return previous cached request if the new one failed.
 - Handles parallel requests
 - 100% Customizable
-- Memory, LocalStorage and SessionStorage built-in storages.
+- Built-in storages like In-Memory, Local Storage and Session Storage.
 - Less than 4.3Kb minified and gzipped.
 - Development mode to debug your requests.
-- 22 times faster than using axios and 8% faster than axios-cache-adapter.
+- 22 times faster than using axios and 8% faster than `axios-cache-adapter`.
 - And much more...

 ## Why not...?